Spectral gap in random bipartite biregular graphs and applications: Non-backtracking matrix

-We use the Ihara-Bass formula to analyze the relationship of the spectrum of $B$ to the spectrum of $A$, in the case of a bipartite biregular graph; it will turn out that this relationship can be completely unpacked.
+where $D$ is the diagonal matrix with $D_{vv}=d_v - 1$ and $A$ is the adjacency matrix of $G$. \end{theorem} We use the Ihara-Bass formula to analyze the relationship of the spectrum of $B$ to the spectrum of $A$ in the case of a bipartite biregular graph.
+It will turn out that this relationship can be completely unpacked.
+From Theorem~\ref{thm:ihara}, we get that